vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I made a trip to downtown Berkeley for shopping.
 I checked out at Trader Joe's at 2:37 PM with Jimmy.
 I then went to Udupi Palace and ordered a spinach masala dosa.
 I was back home around 3:10 PM.

+## Saturday August 1

+I made a trip to the Walgreens on Gilman Street.
+I entered the Walgreens around 10:09 AM, checked out at 10:16 AM, and exited the store at 10:17 AM.